DarshLin/mars-rover/README.md

 ###Edge Cases Considered:
 * Deploying on top of another rover - I decided that it would be very tricky and inefficient to figure out the locations of other rovers before deploying a new one as the project description does not talk about how to best do this so it kind of would just come down to either not deploying the next rover or putting it in a random spot that's "safe" which could be a problem given that infinite rovers can be deployed.
 * Crashing into another rover - Another case the project description didn't address is what happens when one rover ends up in the same spot as a previous rover.
 It would be as simple as just not executing the move instruction against a HashSet to see where each other rover is.
 However, following the logic of not deploying on top of another rover, I decided that it would make more sense and think that infinite rovers can occupy the same spot.
-* Limit on number of rovers - Most people won't be clicking "Add Rover"  2147483647 times I imagine, but I thought of limiting the number of rovers that can be deployed.

 ###Testing Thoughts:
 * Selenium Testing - I did consider Selenium testing for the HTML.
 However, it takes quite a bit of time to set up both for myself and anyone else who wants to pull and test it.